ibanknatoPrad/emuDownloadCenter-wiki/Emulator-citra.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

 _Citra is an experimental open-source Nintendo 3DS emulator/debugger written in C++.
 Although it is slow at this time, it is constantly being improved.
-Citra's features include better visual output, debugging homebrew, with planned controller support.
-Screenshot taken from http://citra3ds.com._
+Citra's features include better visual output, debugging homebrew, with planned controller support._

 :link: [**Emulator website**](https://citra-emu.org/)
 ***